greenhost/BackJob/README.md

         'key' => 'sjs&sk&F89fksL*987sdKf' // Random string used to salt the hash used for background-thread-authentication.
 Optional to change, but you really should.
-        'useDb' => true,    // Use a database table 'useCache' => true, // Use the cache
-        'db' => 'db',    // Database component name to use 'ch' => 'cache', // Cache component name to use 'tableName' => 'e_background_job', // Name of DB table used 'cachePrefix' => 'EBackJobPrefix-',  // Prefix used in the cache 'errorTimeout' => 60, // Nr of seconds after which ALL requests time out, measured from the last update.
+        'useDb' => true,    // Use a database table 'useCache' => true, // Use the cache 'databaseComponent' => 'db',    // Database component name to use 'cacheComponent' => 'cache', // Cache component name to use 'tableName' => 'e_background_job', // Name of DB table used 'cachePrefix' => 'EBackJobPrefix-',  // Prefix used in the cache 'errorTimeout' => 60, // Nr of seconds after which ALL requests time out, measured from the last update.